-The cash flow projections are derived based on a number of key factors including the past performance and the management's
+The cash flow projections are derived based on a number of key factors including the past performance and the management's expectations of the market developments.

 19 GOODWILL (CONTINUED)

 The discount rates used are pre-tax and reflect specific risks relating to the relevant CGUs.